pymeasure/pymeasure/docs/introduction.rst

 Instrument ready
 ================

-In the :code:`pymeasure` package you will find a number of instruments already defined.
+The package includes a number of instruments already defined.
 Their definitions are organized based on the manufacturer name of the instrument.
 For example the class that defines the Keithley 2400 SourceMeter can be imported by calling:

 .. code-block:: python

   from pymeasure.instruments.keithley import Keithley2400

+The :doc:`Getting Started <getting_started>` section will go into more detail on :doc:`connecting to an instrument <tutorial/connecting>`.
+If you don't find the instrument you are looking for, but are interested in contributing, see the documentation on :doc:`adding an instrument <dev/adding_instruments>`.

 Graphical displays
 ==================

-Graphical displays can be easily developed to manage the execution of measurement procedures.
+Graphical user interfaces (GUIs) can be easily generated to manage execution of measurement procedures with PyMeasure.
+This includes live plotting for data, and a queue system for managing large numbers of experiments.

+These features are explored in the :doc:`Using a graphical interface <tutorial/graphical>` tutorial.